 1. We know exams are a stressful period.
 So we wanted to avoid releasing something like MyPortfolio during an exam.
 Early December gives us the biggest gap in the year between one exam finishing and another starting.

-Yes, you will be able to sign off everything in MyPortfolio from day one when it’s released.
-All the types of assessments that are in TPS have been created in MyPortfolio.
+Yes, you can sign off everything in MyPortfolio.
+All assessments types that were in TPS have been created in MyPortfolio.
 And the signoff process is largely unchanged between TPS and MyPortfolio.
 And with the introduction of the supervisor task list, it should be easier to find assessments that are ready for you to completed in MyPortfolio.

 You can now delete SRAs or recall (return) the assessment to the trainee if the activity has been assigned to you and needs further detail added